 Some municipalities will require an apostilled unabridged birth certificate, you should arrange this before moving.

 You need an address to register, however, most people only find a house after a couple of months, so they do allow you to register with your employers’ address.
-You have to notify them of the change in address as soon as you have a found a place to stay.
+You have to notify them of the change in address as soon as you have found a place to stay.

-If you are from certain countries, you will be required to take a TB tests within the first three months.
+If you are from certain countries, you will be required to take TB tests within the first three months.
 If you need to do the test, this will be specified as a condition for having a residence permit.

 The test is administered by Municipal Health Service (GGD) and is free of charge.
 Thereafter you will be required to go for the test every 6 months for at least two years.